10 Free Things to Do with Your Kids in the Great Smoky Mountains

 There is no entrance fee to enjoy The Great Smoky Mountains National Park.
 There are numerous hiking trails throughout the area.
 Most of the hotels in the area have pamphlets and maps for hiking, or you can find information on the various trails.

 The hike to Grotto Falls is one of our favorites because you can walk behind the waterfall and even splash around in the pools of water.
-When the kids were little we would dress them with their bathing suits under their clothes for the hike.
+When the kids were little we would dress them in their bathing suits under their clothes for the hike.
 They were usually almost dry by the time we made the trek back to the van, except the year it poured on us, and they all slipped in the mud.
 Bring something to cover your car seats for the ride back just in case.

 2. Sugarlands Visitor Center